dymmond/edgy/docs/queries/secrets.md

 {"id": 1, "name": "Edgy", "email": "edgy@example.com"}
 ```

-As you can see, there is no `password` being displayed at all and that is because the field has
-the `secret` declared.
-This can be specially useful if you don't want to be bother to filter and
-manipulate all of those details manually and simlpy still using the normal ORM queries without any
+As you can see, the `password` is not displayed at all.
+This is because the field has the `secret` attribute declared.
+This is especially useful when you don't want to manually filter and manipulate these details, and prefer to use standard ORM queries without any hassle.
-hassle.

-#### Other examples
+#### Other Examples

-As mentioned before, you can mix the operations with the `exclude_secrets` which means you can do
+As mentioned, you can combine operations with `exclude_secrets`.
-things like this.

 ```python
 users = await User.query.filter(id=1).exclude_secrets()